-EDUC 830 · Administration of Essential Educational Programs 3 Credits
+EDUC 830 · Administration of Essential Educational Programs 4 Credits

 Analysis of school policies and procedures to ensure that essential programs are in place.
 Awareness of how personal belief systems affect decision-making.
-Examination of school relationships, communication, culture and environment, teachers and student engagement, school supervision, safety, instructional supervision, and personalization.
+Examination of school relationships, communication, culture and environment, teachers and student engagement, school supervision, safety, instructional supervision, and student learning.

-EDUC 832 • Leadership of Academic & Support Systems in Higher Education 3 Credits
+EDUC 832 · Leadership of Academic & Support Systems 4 Credits

 Exploration of functions within academic and support departments in colleges and universities.
-Including academics, accreditation, human resources, enrollment, student development, student support, security, marketing, alumni services, and development.
-Integration of personal values and belief system with identified best practices in educational leadership.
+Analysis of institutional practice from multiple frames of reference including: academics, human resources, enrollment, student support, marketing, and development.
+Evaluation of the leadership skills needed to address challenges unique to higher education.
+Integration of personal values and belief systems with identified best practices in educational leadership.